 St. Petersburg, or Piter as it is affectionately known to locals, offers a wealth of history and culture.
 The city has dizzyingly beautiful buildings, 60 rivers and canals, endless (but easily visited) attractions, and its tragic and triumphant history can be felt around every corner.
-One cannot help but be affected by the humbling rush of history and sheer beauty, yet there is a great frustration in knowing that visitors cannot begin to scratch the surface.
-The city, though familiar with its European aesthetic, has (understandably) hard edges and touring the sights should be done with a local guide.
+One cannot help but be affected by the humbling rush of history and sheer beauty, yet there is a great frustration in knowing that visitors can only begin to scratch the surface.
+The city, though familiar with its European aesthetic, has (understandably) hard edges and touring major sights should be done with a local guide.

 Perfect forArt Lovers | Families | Intellectuals | Romantics

 Work with Indagare to design the perfect itinerary for an immersive journey.
 Our travel experts know the destination inside and out, and they can make recommendations based on your travel needs and preferences.